 22nd January 2021

 Playground gates are exposed to the elements all year round.
-The British weather can be unfriendly to say the least, and a poorly designed gate without the right level of galvanising or powder coating will soon start to weaken as a result of wind, rain and snow.
+However, the British weather can be unfriendly, to say the least, and a poorly designed gate without the right level of galvanising or powder coating will soon start to weaken due to wind, rain and snow.

 It’s a sad fact of life that playground gates are often targeted by vandals.
 While lighting and CCTV can help to improve the situation, vandalism is still a common occurrence.
-It is therefore important to choose a gate that can stand up to the most common types of vandalism, e.g. by housing the mechanism securely to prevent tampering.
+Therefore, it is important to choose a gate that can stand up to the most common types of vandalism, e.g. by securely housing the mechanism to prevent tampering.

 Not all damage is intentional.
 Playground gates can suffer accidental wear and tear at the hands of overzealous users.
 Excited children, in particular, are liable to slam gates closed while playing, so it is important to choose a gate that can stand up to this sort of treatment.

 Children are just as likely to play on the gate itself as they are to use the equipment in the playground, so choosing a safe model is of the utmost importance.
 A weak gate can buckle under the weight of a child, causing serious injuries.
-As well as choosing a strong gate, you should take care to pick a model that avoids finger traps and shear points.
+Therefore, as well as choosing a strong gate, it would be best if you took care to pick a model that avoids finger traps and shear points.

-As well as choosing strong robust playground gates, you should also make sure that your playground gate is rust-proof.
+As well as choosing strong, robust playground gates, you should also make sure that your playground gate is rust-proof.
 Rust can be dangerous and unhygienic, not to mention ruining the look of your playground.
-Make sure that the metal on your railings and gates is galvanised, and ensure that the gate itself meets British powder coating standards for rust proofing.
+So make sure that the metal on your railings and gates is galvanised, and ensure that the gate itself meets British powder coating standards for rustproofing.